legend-exp/remage/README.md

 then benefit from a predefined set of tools to perform common actions (physics generators, standard output classes, etc).

-> [!WARNING]
-> *remage* is still under heavy development.
-Users are advised to use a tagged
-> release for any workloads unrelated to remage development, if possible.

 ### Main features

 * Support for modern [Geant4](https://geant4.web.cern.ch), including